 How to DIY an Overhead Garage Storage System

-Build this simple, slide-in storage system for your garage.
+Build this sturdy and simple, slide-in diy overhead garage storage system.

 A full day